 Frequently moving or using the arm or leg that received the shot may also help reduce the soreness.

 Giving your child acetaminophen or ibuprofen may help relieve common, minor symptoms after immunizations.
 Follow package instructions about how to give your child the medicine.
-Or call your child's health care provider for instructions.
+Or call your child's provider for instructions.

 Side effects from the shots vary, depending on which type of immunization was given.
 Most of the time, side effects are mild.
-Call your child's health care provider right away if your child:
+Call your child's provider right away if your child:

 - Develops a high fever